-The adoption of the amendments to PFRS did not materially affect the consolidated financial statements of the Group.
+The adoption of the amendments to PFRS Accounting Standards did not materially affect the consolidated financial statements of the Group.
 Additional disclosures were included in the consolidated financial statements, as applicable.

-Amendments to PFRS in Issue But Not Yet Effective or Adopted
+Amendments to PFRS Accounting Standards in Issue But Not Yet Effective or Adopted

-Relevant amendments to PFRS, which are not yet effective as at December 31, 2023 are summarized below.
+Relevant new and amendments to PFRS Accounting Standards, which are not yet effective as at December 31, 2024 and have not been applied in preparing the financial statements, are summarized below: